Really good seeing you guys here – David Massie

 He rounded the corner, saw the smoke cleared and felt greatly relieved.
 The firies waved him past quickly as the fire was creeping up fast.
 Aaron says although this was devastating for him, he is grateful for the firies and water bombing planes that saved the rest of his property.
 He returned to the property a week and half later and and when he did return it was a completely deflating experience.
 Although attempting to remain in good spirits, he lost a lot of important possessions and is still dealing with this.

-The biggest impact for Aaron after the fires was the TRA team (Disaster Relief Australia was formerly called Team Rubicon) who came to check in.
+The biggest impact for Aaron after the fires was the DRA team who came to check in.
 It was a big deal for him as he said the people who came out were people he could relate to.
 He is grateful that our Op McLeod team came to visit him as he was feeling depressed and defeated at the time.

 Aaron has struggled significantly with depression, panic attacks and PTSD.
 He was clearly emotional about us being at the property and sharing time with him, not just doing the work but just spending time talking, listening and being with him.
 He says loneliness is the hardest thing and the isolation can become overwhelming.